zenofund/DriversOnDemand/replit.md

 ### UI/UX Decisions
 The platform utilizes React with Vite for a fast Single Page Application experience.
 Styling is handled by Tailwind CSS for a utility-first approach, complemented by Shadcn UI for accessible and aesthetically pleasing components.
 Inter and Manrope are used for typography, with a clear hierarchy.
 Color schemes include primary blue for CTAs, green for success, red for destructive actions, and gray for muted states.
 Components are designed with consistency, using cards, various button sizes, rounded badges, and stat cards with trend indicators.
 Spacing is systematically applied across micro, component, section, and page levels.

+**Dark Mode:** Full dark mode support with ThemeProvider and localStorage persistence.
+Theme toggle available in public header and all dashboard sidebars.
+No flash on load using useLayoutEffect to apply theme before first paint.

 ### Technical Implementations
 The frontend uses TypeScript for type safety, React Query for server state management with optimized caching, Zustand for global client state, Wouter for routing, and Lucide React for icons.
 The backend is powered by Supabase, providing a PostgreSQL database with real-time subscriptions and built-in authentication.
 Express.js serves as the API server, integrating with the Paystack API for payment processing, including split payments.
 Google Maps API is used for location services, driver tracking, and route optimization, including distance matrix calculations and geofencing.